UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 There are three to five additional options that can be passed to the shell, but not changed with the *set* command.
 The number of options depends on the version of the operating system and shell.
 The "$-" variable will display some of these options.
 I'll discuss them individually.

 The "-c" option is used if you want the shell to execute a command.
-This can be useful if you normally use the C shell.
+This can be useful if you normally use a different shell.
 Simply type

 sh -c "command"

-You can test if the Bourne shell "-a" option really does cause variables to be exported by typing:
+You can test if the shell "-a" option really does cause variables to be exported by typing:

 sh -ac "a=1;env"